Michael A. Schmidt, Ph.D.

 CEO & Chief Scientific Officer

 Dr. Schmidt is co-developer of the personalized medicine program for the Corvette Racing Driver Science program and the 24 Hours of Le Mans racing series.
 He also directs the molecular profiling and countermeasures efforts for elite athletes ranging from NFL to NBA to Olympic athletes, and military Special Forces.
 Among these, he directed the molecular profiling and countermeasures effort for the Golden State Warriors, during their NBA record-setting 73-9 season in 2015-2016.
 He also works closely with the Nike Human Performance Division, advising on the molecular profiling & countermeasure efforts for NFL athletes.
 These professional human performance efforts include targeted and untargeted integrated omics profiling, combined with molecular network-directed countermeasures.
-He applies these same approaches to work with the commercial space flight sector for orbital and suborbital space flight, as well as with private and government missions directed toward the human habitation of space (Moon, Mars, etc.).
-Dr. Schmidt was also recently a Co-PI on a Mayo Clinic research team ascent of Mount Kilimanjaro (expedition leader, Conrad Anker), studying the effects of altitude, hypobaric hypoxia, & targeted molecular countermeasures.
+Dr. Schmidt applies these same approaches to work with the commercial space flight sector for orbital and suborbital space flight, as well as with private and government missions directed toward the human habitation of space (Moon, Mars, etc.).
+Dr. Schmidt has also co-directed a Mayo Clinic research team ascent of Mount Kilimanjaro (expedition leader, Conrad Anker), studying the effects of altitude, hypobaric hypoxia, & targeted molecular countermeasures.

 Dr. Schmidt is co-author of the paper, “Personalized Medicine in Human Space Flight: Using Omics Based Analyses to Develop Individualized Countermeasures that Enhance Astronaut Safety and Performance,” published in the journal Metabolomics in 2013.
 The paper was featured by Springer Science Media, highlighting the most influential papers of 2013 and 2014.

 In 2016 (Metabolomics), he co-authored, “Incorporation of Omics Analyses into Artificial Gravity Research for Space Exploration Countermeasure Development,” along with Thomas J. Goodwin, Ph.D.
 (NASA Johnson Space Center) and Ralph Pelligra, M.D., (NASA Ames Research Center).
 In 2015, he presented an invited lecture at the NASA Human Research Program Integrated Pathway to Mars Symposium, entitled “Protecting Neural Structures and Cognitive Function during Prolonged Space Flight by Targeting the Brain Derived Neurotrophic Factor Molecular Network.”

 As part of the Metabolomics Society Precision Medicine & Pharmacometabolomics Task Group, he was a lead author of “Metabolomics Enables Precision Medicine” (Metabolomics 2016).
 This paper was the 2017 winner of the Best Review Award in Metabolomics.